German reunification: Rest of Europe

 Ireland's Taoiseach, Charles Haughey, supported German reunification and he took advantage of Ireland's presidency of the European Economic Community to call for an extraordinary European summit in Dublin in April 1990 to calm the fears held of fellow members of the EEC.
 Haughey saw similarities between Ireland and Germany, and said "I have expressed a personal view that coming as we do from a country which is also divided many of us would have sympathy with any wish of the people of the two German States for unification".
 Der Spiegel later described other European leaders' opinion of reunification at the time as "icy".
 Italy's Giulio Andreotti warned against a revival of "pan-Germanism" and the Netherlands's Ruud Lubbers questioned the German right to self-determination.
 They shared Britain's and France's concerns over a return to German militarism and the economic power of a reunified country.
 The consensus opinion was that reunification, if it must occur, should not occur until at least 1995 and preferably much later.
+Andreotti, quoting François Mauriac, joked "I love Germany so much that I prefer to see two of them".